 The objective of this working note is to begin the discussion on a "WS-Naming" standard.
 To stimulate discussion, and provide background, we begin with a short section on terms and desirable properties in a classic two-level name scheme - abstract names to addresses.
 This document serves a second purpose in providing input to the OASIS/WSRF TC with respect to requirements for the proposed Renewable References specification.
-It is understood Renewable References addressed by Renewable References may come very close, hence this full set of requirements for naming is being presented to the WSRF TC.
+It is understood Renewable References address only a subset of the full requirements set for Naming, but the requirements addressed by Renewable References may come very close, hence this full set of requirements for naming is being presented to the WSRF TC.

 Naming in distributed systems has a rich history and literature - and the basics are well understood.
 At the end of the document are references to a set of extant naming schemes.
-It is important to understand those schemes because it is likely that one of these can be \ adopted.
+It is important to understand those schemes because it is likely that one of these can be adopted.